Barclay–Vesey Building: Facade

 The facade was inspired by Maya architecture.
 Above the granite base, the exterior is clad with brick in hues of green, gold, and buff, a material that Walker preferred for its texture and color.
 There is cast-stone ornamentation on the building's upper floors, as well as patterned motifs and limestone decoration on the lower floors.
 The builders used machines to create as many of the decorative features as possible.
-The Verizon Building also contains serrated stone-and-light-brick parapets, which, when combined with the building's vertical piers, give a naturalistic "alpine" look to the setbacks.
+The Barclay–Vesey Building also contains serrated stone-and-light-brick parapets, which, when combined with the building's vertical piers, give a naturalistic "alpine" look to the setbacks.
 When taken as a whole, the materials of the facade were intended to give an impression of stability and mass.

 The facade also serves a protective purpose: the steel frame is enclosed within 12 in, heavy masonry in the exterior infill walls.
 This was composed of 4 in of face brick and 8 in of terracotta, laid in Portland cement mortar with a waterproofing compound.
 Face brick on terracotta was used because it was cheaper than solid brick.
 The windows had wire-glass panes and hollow steel frames for fireproofing.
 The modern-day facade contains some Indiana limestone slabs measuring 5 to 6 in thick; these were installed after the building was damaged during the September 11 attacks in 2001.
-Thicker limestone panels, measuring 16 in thick, were installed around the main entrance.

-The ornamentation on the facade was carried out by Ulysses Ricci and John De Cesare.
+Thicker limestone panels, measuring 16 in thick, were installed around the main entrance.The ornamentation on the facade was carried out by Ulysses Ricci and John De Cesare.
 Walker wanted the ornamentation to attract passersby and to temper the building's large mass.
 For the Barclay–Vesey Building, Walker eschewed traditional motifs, such as egg-and-dart patterns, which he saw as cliched.
 He wrote that the decorative elements should be "so complicated in its structure as not to be readily comprehended; its framework should be as hidden as the steel structure itself."
 It includes complex foliage; babies and animal heads; and a bell above the door, symbolizing the telephone company.
 The bell was the only decoration on the facade that indicated the building's original use as a telecommunications center.
 Though Walker characterized the ornamental program as "free and flowing", it was actually rigid and complex.
 Architectural critic Lewis Mumford stated that the ornamental program at ground level was an extensive "rock garden".